Let's talk about Pittsburgh weather

 Phone (call or text): 412-559-3889

-Here is the fine print from your contract:
+Here is the fine print from your portrait agreement:

-"POSTPONEMENT & CANCELLATION: Your non-refundable session fee is due at the time of booking and secures the date for your session.
-If difficulty arises (illness, overdue birth, etc.), we will reschedule one time as a courtesy.
-Please try to give as much notice as possible to avoid losses incurred by Missy Timko Photography.
-Upon missing your second appointment, you will forfeit your session fee.
+"POSTPONEMENT: Your non-refundable session fee is due at the time of booking and secures the date for your session.
+If minor difficulty arises (clothing doesn't arrive on time or other difficulty unrelated to health or weather), we will reschedule one time as a courtesy, within two weeks.
+Please give as much notice as possible to prevent losses incurred by Missy Timko Photography.
+You will be guaranteed pricing at the time of booking when your session is rescheduled within 1 month; any further cancellations will be subject to pricing at the time of re-booking.

 WEATHER CONCERNS: If we are scheduled for an outdoor session, we are taking the chance that there will be severe weather on the date of your session.
-A slight chance of rain or showers usually results in a mostly dry session and beautiful images of partly cloudy skies, and we will also move forward if temperatures are cold but not freezing, so keep that in mind when planning outfits.
+Try to keep your schedule fairly open the week of our session so that we have some wiggle room if weather issues pop up.
+A slight chance of rain or showers usually results in a mostly dry session and beautiful images of partly cloudy skies.
+We will also move forward if temperatures are cold but not freezing, so keep that in mind when planning outfits.
 We will reschedule in the event of moderate to heavy rain at the time of the session, temperatures below freezing, gusty winds, or other extreme weather (i.e., lighting, hail, etc).
-Photographer reserves the right to "wait it out" until two hours before the session to reschedule due to forecasted weather.
-Client has the option of moving the session to an indoor "lifestyle" session at home instead of rescheduling.
-Your new session date will be within two weeks of the original session date whenever possible."
+Photographer reserves the right to "wait it out" until a few hours before the session to reschedule due to forecasted weather.
+Your new session date will be within one week of the original session date whenever possible."